edkreuk/FMD_FRAMEWORK/FMD_INTEGRATION_FRAMEWORK.md

 ---
 Title: Data Integration examples for the FMD Framework
-Description: Learn how to add sources using metadata-driven  for the Fabric Metadata-Driven (FMD) Framework.
+Description: Learn how to add sources using metadata-driven  for the Fabric Metadata-Driven Framework (FMD).
 Topic: how-to
 Date: 12/2025
 Author: edkreuk